LoveYouTenderly/LoveYouTenderly/README.md

   Made forecast model using LSTM and [Prophet](https://facebook.github.io/prophet/) Identified the reason for the hardship of making the NOx forecast model
 - Grafana visualization using InfluxDB and Python via NUC
-- Successfully built and executed FFT analysis for the first time in the company from IoT MQTT device data.
+- Successfully built and executed FT analysis for the first time in the company via IoT MQTT device data.
+The company struggled to solve this issue for years.

 #### WisdomHouse(kor-_집현전_ ) COO & Programmer Jan 1st 2022 ~ Oct 11th 2022 (_company closed business_)
 _only described work experience using programming(Python)_